-Represents professional service costs incurred in connection with pursuing the Business Combination transaction that did not meet the requirement for capitalization.
+(2) Represents professional service costs incurred in connection with pursuing the business combination transaction that did not meet the requirement for capitalization in 2021.
+For the first quarter of 2022, this represents professional service costs incurred in connection with the Acquisition transaction, which include due diligence and legal costs.

-For the nine months ended September 30, 2021, represents the change in fair market value of the liabilities associated with our public warrants and private placement warrants and the earn-out shares issuable under the terms of the Merger Agreement.
+Represents costs incurred for restructuring activities, which include severance packages offered to impacted employees and third party consulting costs incurred in the first quarter of 2022.
+Represents the change in fair market value of the liabilities associated with our public warrants and private placement warrants and the earn-out shares issuable under the terms of the merger agreement related to our business combination with CMLS.

-For the nine months ended September 30, 2021 and 2020, consists primarily of funding received under the CARES Act Provider Relief Fund, offset by penalties related to early extinguishment of debt occurred in three months ended September 30, 2021.
+(5) For the three months ended March 31, 2021, primarily consists of funding received under the CARES Act Provider Relief Fund.